dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 <a name="setcompatibilityversion"></a>
 ### SetCompatibilityVersion

-The `SetCompatibilityVersion` method allows an app to opt-in or opt-out to potentially breaking changes in ASP.NET Core APIs.
+The `SetCompatibilityVersion` method allows an app to opt-in or opt-out of breaking changes in ASP.NET Core APIs.
 By opting in, you get the latest behavior, and the long term behavior of ASP.NET Core.

 The following code sets the compatibility mode to ASP.NET Core 2.1: